-The rate for the self-employed-11⁄2 times the rate paid by the employee-is a recognition of the fact that the self-employed person, in respect to his own employment, has some of the characteristics both of employee and employer.
+The rate for the self-employed-one and one-half times the rate paid by the employee-is a recognition of the fact that the self-employed person, in respect to his own employment, has some of the characteristics both of employee and employer.
 The Council has found no reason for a change in this rate.